erikvanoosten/metrics-scala/docs/Manual_2x.md

 **WARNING:** This document applies to metrics-scala 2.x only.
-Please use [Usage](/docs/Usage.md) for metrics 3.x.
+Please use [Usage](/docs/Manual.md) for metrics 3.x.

 # Manual (version 2.x)

 # 30 seconds introduction

-Metrics-scala provides the ``Instrumented`` trait for Scala applications.
+Metrics-scala provides an easy way to create metrics in Scala.
+It does so by providing the ``Instrumented`` trait.
 This trait gives you the metrics builder `metrics`.

 For example, here is how to create and use a timer: